G-Node/nixpy/docs/source/tagging.rst

 *MultiTag* links two *DataArrays* to create a new construct.

 .. figure:: ./images/mtag_concept.png
-   :alt: An MultiTag can link the data stored in several DataArrays.
+   :alt: A MultiTag can link the data stored in several DataArrays.

    *MultiTags* tag several points or regions in referenced *DataArrays*.
 By binding entities together they can provide context.

-Tagging in 1D
+Tagging in 1-D
 -------------

 Suppose, we are recording the response of a system to a certain